mangalbhaskar/mongo/4.1/README.md

   - change directory ownership if required
 2. Modify the uid, and gid inside the container
 3. Create custom mongo docker image
-4. **Easiest way:** - modify the official mongodb docker file with the required path
+4. **Easiest Wayout:** - modify the official mongodb docker file with the required path

 ## Easiest Wayout